AB-Ares/Displacement_strain_planet/README.md

 Strain calculations reproduce results published in the literature (e.g., [Banerdt & Golombek 2000](https://www.lpi.usra.edu/meetings/lpsc2000/pdf/2038.pdf)).

 ## Methods
 `Thin_shell_matrix` Solve the [Banerdt (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) system of 5 equations under the mass-sheet approximation and assuming that potential internal density variations are contained within a spherical shell.
 The system links 8 parameters expressed in spherical harmonics: the topography, geoid at the surface, geoid at the moho depth, net acting load on the lithosphere, tangential load potential, flexure of the lithosphere, isostatic crustal root variations, and internal density variations.
-Minor corrections have been made in the geoid equations.
+Minor corrections have been made in the geoid equations, and to the elastic shell transfer functions following [Beuthe (2008)](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-246X.2007.03671.x).

 `Thin_shell_matrix_nmax` Solve the [Banerdt (1986)](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/JB091iB01p00403) system of 5 equations with finite-amplitude correction and accounting for the potential presence of density variations within the surface or moho reliefs.